Chris Covington: Dallas Cowboys

-Covington was selected by the Dallas Cowboys in the sixth round (193rd overall) of the 2018 NFL Draft.
+Covington was selected by the Dallas Cowboys in the sixth round (193rd overall) of the 2018 NFL draft.
 As a rookie, he was a backup linebacker and was declared inactive in 11 games.
 He appeared in five games, playing mostly on special teams and had one tackle.

 On August 31, 2019, Covington was waived by the Cowboys and re-signed to the practice squad.
 He was promoted to the active roster on September 10, only to be waived four days later and re-signed back to the practice squad.
 He was promoted to the active roster on December 14.
 He appeared in 3 games as a reserve player, making 3 defensive tackles.

 Covington was released by the Cowboys on April 30, 2020.

 Indianapolis Colts

 On December 15, 2020, Covington was signed to the Indianapolis Colts' practice squad.
-On December 29, Covington was released from the practice squad.
+On December 29, he was released.